ravencole/JSFuck-Compiler/README.md

         '~':   'Function("return unescape")()("%7e")'
     }

-    Let's break down how the 'h' character is generated.
+Let's break down how the `h` character is generated.

     (+(101))["to"+String["name"]](21)[1] === 'h'
       (101)[ "to"+String["name"]](21)[1]